 Reduce heat to a simmer.
 Cook on low heat, gently simmering for 35 minutes, or until the leeks and potatoes are very soft.
 Allow to cool for a few minutes.

-Slowly, and in SMALL batches, puree the soup at a high speed in the blender.
-Do this bit by bit, never filling the blender too high
+Slowly and in SMALL batches, puree the soup at high speed in the blender.
+Do this bit by bit, never filling the blender too high.

 Return soup to the cooking pot and whisk in cream and nutmeg.
 Season with salt and pepper.
-Return to a boil, reduce to simmer and cook 5 minutes.
-If you want to thin soup out, add more broth, if needed
+Return to a boil, reduce to simmer, and cook 5 minutes.
+If you want to thin the soup out, add more broth.

 Check seasoning, sprinkle with chives and serve in chilled bowls